stevewpalmer/jcom/edit/README.md

 # Edit

 This folder contains the source files for a simple text editor based on the DOS Brief editor from the 1990s.

-### Starting

 Run the editor from the shell with the `edit` command.
-By default this opens the editor with a blank file.
+By default this opens the editor and prompts you for the name of the file to edit.
 Specify one or more filenames after the command to open those files, each in their own buffer.

+`edit helloworld.f`

+You can also compile and run Comal or Fortran programs from within the Editor.
+Just ensure that the file being edited has the .f or .f90 extension for a Fortran source file, or .lst for a Comal source file, and then press Alt+F10 to compile and run the program.
+If there are any errors, the errors will be displayed in the Editor with the cursor set to the offending line.
+You can step through each error with the F3 key.

 ### Keyboard